Speech to Text for Indian Languages

 Streaming-first architecture

-Trained on over 1 million hours of real-world audio.
-Code-mixed speech, noisy telephony, regional accents.
+Trained on 1M+ hours of real-world audio.
+Handles code-mixed speech, noisy telephony, and diverse accents.

 How Sarvam speech to text works